- 1 cup unsalted butter, softened

 - Beat butter and cheese until blended.
 In another bowl, whisk flour, salt and cayenne; gradually beat into cheese mixture.
 Stir in Rice Krispies.
 If necessary, turn onto a lightly floured surface and knead 4-6 times, forming a stiff dough.

 - Divide dough in half; shape each into a 7-in.-long roll.
-Wrap in plastic wrap; refrigerate 1 hour or overnight.
+Wrap in plastic; refrigerate 1 hour or overnight.

 Preheat oven to 350°.
 Unwrap and cut dough crosswise into 1/4-in. slices.
 Place 1 in. apart on parchment paper-lined baking sheets.
 If desired, top each slice with a pecan half.
 Bake 14-16 minutes or until edges are golden brown.
 Remove from pans to wire racks to cool.